The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/best-in-slot.md

 "Best in Sloth" <https://etro.gg/gearset/88397043-c634-4a8a-80ab-8c140244ad44>

-Best in Sloth, while not quite as high damage as the faster sets, is a safer option while still maintaining reasonbly high damage.
-It is for those who have high ping and find it hard to not clip with faster GCDs, or just want to be have some extra leeway for mana during weekly reclears.
+Best in Sloth, while not quite as high damage as the faster sets, is a safer option while still maintaining reasonably high damage.
+It is for those who have high ping and find it hard to not clip with faster GCDs, or just want to be have some extra leeway for mana during weekly re-clears.

 - - -